-C266 - The Ocean Systems - This course investigates the complex ocean system by looking at the way its components-atmosphere, biosphere, geosphere, hydrosphere-interact.
-Specific topics include the origins of Earth's oceans and the early history of life; physical characteristics and geologic processes of the ocean floor; chemistry of the water molecule; energy flow between air and water and how ocean surface currents and deep circulation patterns affect weather and climate; marine biology and why ecosystems are an integral part of the ocean system; the effects of human activity; and the role of professional educators in teaching about ocean systems.
+C263 The Ocean Systems In this course, learners investigate the complex ocean system by looking at the way its components-atmosphere, biosphere, geosphere, and hydrosphere-interact.
+Specific topics include: origins of Earth's oceans and the early history of life; physical characteristics and geologic processes of the ocean floor; chemistry of the water molecule; energy flow between air and water, and how ocean surface currents and deep circulation patterns affect weather and climate; marine biology and why ecosystems are an integral part of the ocean system; the effects of human activity; and the role of professional educators in teaching about ocean systems.